Nabanita29/Nabanita29/README.md

 🛠️ **Internship Experience:**

+**Current**
+- Working as a Intern @GeeksForGeeks
+- Project builder @TechCadets
+- Summer School Mentee at CodePath

-**1 Percent Verse (Current):**
+**1 Percent Verse:**
-- Pioneering a cutting-edge recommendation system with 78% accuracy, transforming how users discover courses.
+- Pioneering a cutting-edge recommendation system with 88% accuracy, transforming how users discover courses.
 - Leveraging AWS and ML for optimized performance and seamless deployment.
 - Leading a team of 4 interns to build a robust solution in Python and cloud tech.